Elclipse/Arch-install/README.md

 # Arch-install

-# This guide is for efi only
+# This guide is for efi mode only

 Connect internet